faulhat/xerxeslang/README.md

   [then]
   [else?])
 ```

 There are a whole lot of builtin functions too.
 You can look through the test_files directory and see them.
 My personal favorite is tictactoe.
 You can write your own files too.

+TODO
++ Start over and make a good version.